matjam/mecca/README.md

 ## Syntax

 The input file for the MECCA interpreter normally has a .mec extension and consists of plain UTF-8 text.
 The file can contain specia MECCA tokens which are parsed and rendered by the MECCA interpreter.
+If you wish to insert CP437 characters directly into the file, they will need to be converted to UTF-8 first.
+You can do this with the `iconv` command:

+    iconv -f CP437 -t UTF-8 input.mec > output.mec

 In MECCA, a token is delimited by a set of square brackets (e.g. `[token]`).
 The token can contain a command and arguments.
 The command is separated from the arguments by a space.
 Additional arguments are also separated by spaces, and can be quoted if they contain spaces.
 Anything outside of a token is considered to be text that is rendered as-is.
 Different types of tokens can be inserted in a MECCA file to achieve different effects.
 For example, the following line of text: